GasinAn/AdvForNotes/Conventions_of_syntax_expressions.md

 - `` `xyz-list` := `xyz`{, `xyz`}... ``.

-- `......` stands for a part which I am not willing to talk about temporarily.
+- `......` stands for a part which I do not want to discuss for the moment.